Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Access to Azure DevOps must be restricted to specific IP addresses.
 Page load times for App1 must be captured and monitored.
 Administrative effort must be minimized.

-**Question**
+### Question #1  💩💩💩💩💩

-HOTSPOT You need to configure the alert for VM1.
+You need to configure the alert for VM1.
 The solution must meet the technical requirements.

 Which two settings should you configure?
 To answer, select the appropriate settings in the answer area.
 NOTE: Each correct selection is worth one point.